OpenConext/OpenConext-pdp/README.md

 ### Policy access

-The Admin GUI has no restrictions in the accessibility of policies.
 The external API for trusted applications restricts access to policies based on the Identity Provider and the possible associated Service Provider(s) of the user and the corresponding Service and Identity Provider(s) of the policy.
 See
  [this image](https://raw.githubusercontent.com/OpenConext/OpenConext-pdp/master/pdp-gui/src/images/PdP_policies_access.001.jpeg) for an overview of the logic applied in determining accessibility.